ghoomfrog/universe/mathematics/limited variable.md

 # Limited Variable

-A limited variable is a variable whose domain[^domain] is finite, in contrast with conventional <ins>unlimited</ins> variables.
+A limited variable is a variable whose domain[^domain] is finite.

 [^domain]: the set of possible values it can represent